sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

     </div>
 </div>
 <div class="caption">
-    Caption.
+     Figure 3.
+Inter particle double-well potential (left) and Lennard-Jones potential (right)
 </div>

-Original work on iDEM introduced a series of four increasingly complex benchmark systems.
-The simplest is a 2D Gaussian Mixture Model (GMM) comprising 40 equally-weighted Gaussians with identical covariance matrices and means uniformly distributed across a \[-40, 40\] box, serving as a basic test for mode coverage and sampling quality.
-The Double Well 4-particle system (DW-4) introduces greater complexity by modeling four particles in 2D space interacting through a pairwise energy function with SE(3) × S4 symmetry properties, incorporating rotation, translation, and particle permutation invariance.

 The most challenging benchmarks are two Lennard-Jones (LJ) systems that model interatomic interactions through a combination of attractive and repulsive potentials, supplemented by a harmonic oscillator term that tethers particles to their center of mass.
-The LJ-13 system models 13 particles in 3D space (39 dimensions), while the LJ-55 system handles 55 particles (165 dimensions), both using standardized parameters rm \= 1, τ \= 1, ϵ \= 1, and oscillator scale c \= 0.5.
-These systems are particularly demanding due to their high dimensionality and the explosive nature of their score function as interatomic distances approach zero.
+The Lennard-Jones potential between two particles is shown in the figure above on the right.
+The LJ-13 system models 13 particles in 3D space (39 degrees of freedom), while the LJ-55 system handles 55 particles (165 degrees of freedom).
+These systems are particularly demanding due to their high dimensionality and the explosive nature of their energy function as interatomic distances approach zero.

 Ground truth data for each system was generated using the following procedures:

 * (GMM) The test set consists of 1000 samples generated directly from the known mixture distribution using TORCH.RANDOM.SEED(0).
 Since this is a well-defined mixture of Gaussians, true samples can be generated exactly without approximation.
-* (DW4) The ground truth data comes from MCMC samples provided by Klein et al. (2023b).
+* (DW4) The ground truth data comes from MCMC samples provided by Klein et al. (2023) <d-cite key="klein2023equivariantflowmatching"></d-cite>.
 The paper explicitly notes that while this might not be perfect ground truth, it's considered reasonable for evaluation purposes.
-They specifically mention avoiding using an older dataset from Garcia Satorras et al. (2021) because it was biased, being generated from a single MCMC chain.
+They specifically mention avoiding using an older dataset from Garcia Satorras et al. (2021) <d-cite key="satorras2022enequivariantgraphneural"></d-cite> because it was biased, being generated from a single MCMC chain.
-* (LJ) Like DW-4, these systems use MCMC samples from Klein et al. (2023b) as ground truth.
+* (LJ) Like DW-4, these systems use MCMC samples from Klein et al. (2023) as ground truth.
 The paper again notes they deliberately avoided using earlier datasets from Garcia Satorras et al. (2021) because these were biased, being generated from single MCMC chains and using only half of the energy function (ELJ/2, as the sum was only calculated for i \< j).

 A key point to note is that for the physical systems (DW-4, LJ-13, LJ-55), the ground truth data relies on MCMC sampling since exact sampling is intractable.
 Only the GMM system has true exact samples since its distribution is explicitly defined.

 ## Experiment Details

-5 models each of IDEM were trained for all the 4 systems: GMM, DW4, LJ13, and LJ55.
-The IDEM models were trained using the default configs provided on their github repository: [https://github.com/jarridrb/DEM](https://github.com/jarridrb/DEM).
+IDEM was trained separately for all the 4 systems with 5 different seeds: GMM, DW4, LJ13, and LJ55.
+The IDEM models were trained using the default configs provided on their github repository: https://github.com/jarridrb/DEM.
 We only made one change so that our evaluations were consistent across the board.
 We ensured the evaluation batch size is equal to a 1000 for all the systems.

 iEFM was reimplemented to align as closely as possible with the algorithm described in the original manuscript.
 However, the absence of detailed experimental procedures and a publicly available codebase rendered a completely faithful reproduction unattainable.
-For instance, only the Optimal Transport (OT) variant of iEFM is evaluated here, as we were unable to successfully train the Variance Exploding iEFM.
+For instance, only the Optimal Transport (OT) variant of iEFM is evaluated here, as we were unable to successfully train Variance Exploding iEFM.
 OT-iEFM employs a different noise schedule for the conditional path probabilities compared to iDEM.
-Specifically, $$P_t(x_t \\mid x\_1)$$ uses a linear schedule $$\sigma(t) = \sqrt{1 - (1 - \sigma_{\min})*t}$$, while $$q(x_1; x_t)$$ employs $$\frac{\sigma(t)}{t}$$, where $$\frac{1}{t}$$ is clamped to avoid division by zero.
-A max value of 80.0 and 1.3 were used for the GMM and DW4 systems, respectively.
-By virtue of the optimal transport formulation, OT-iEFM produces straight path trajectories at test time, requiring significantly fewer integration steps than iDEM—30 steps compared to 1000\.
-Apart from these differences, the following hyperparameters were left unchanged to ensure consistency with iDEM: num\_estimator\_mc\_samples, num\_samples\_to\_generate\_per\_epoch, eval\_batch\_size, optimizer/lr.
+Specifically, $P_t(x_t \mid x_1)$ uses a linear schedule $\sigma(t) = \sqrt{1 - (1 - \sigma_{\min})*t}$, while $q(x_1; x_t)$ employs $\ frac{\sigma(t)}{t}$, where $\frac{1}{t}$ is clamped to avoid division by zero.
+For the variance clamping, a max value of 80.0 and 1.3 was used for the GMM and DW4 systems, respectively.
+By virtue of the optimal transport formulation, OT-iEFM produces straight path trajectories at test time, requiring significantly fewer integration steps than iDEM—30 steps compared to 1000.
+Apart from these differences, the following hyperparameters were left unchanged to ensure consistency with iDEM: num_estimator_mc_samples, num_samples_to_generate_per_epoch, eval_batch_size, optimizer/lr.
 We also note that the original authors of iEFM did not report any results on the Lennard-Jones systems.
-In our experiments, we found that OT-iEFM was unable to train successfully on this system.
+In our experiments, we found that OT-iEFM was unable to train successfully on these systems.

-To run MCMC chains Klein et. al. identified the best value of the MCMC step size for the DW4 and LJ13 systems as 0.5 and 0.025.
+To run MCMC chains Klein et. al. (2023b) identified the best value of the MCMC step size for the DW4 and LJ13 systems as 0.5 and 0.025.
 We found the best value for LJ55 to be 0.0075 and GMMs to be 1.25.
 Therefore, these are the step sizes we used to run MCMC chains on these four systems.
-To ensure that our MCMC chains had exactly the same number of energy evaluations as IDEM and IEFM, we ran batch\_size\*num\_mc\_estimates chains in parallel, where num\_mc\_estimates is the number of MC estimates the methods used per sample.
-We then ensured that the number of MC steps we took are equal to inner\_loop\_iterations\*epochs, where inner\_loop\_iterations is the number of iterations of training the models went through before testing.
+To ensure that our MCMC chains had exactly the same number of energy evaluations as IDEM and IEFM, we ran batch_size*num_mc_estimates chains in parallel, where num_mc_estimates is the number of MC estimates the methods used per sample.
+We then ensured that the number of MC steps we took are equal to inner_loop_iterations*epochs, where inner_loop_iterations is the number of iterations of training the models went through before testing.
 This resulted in 512,000 parallel chains for GMM, DW4 and LJ13 and 12,800 parallel chains for LJ55.
 We ran 5 sets of such parallel chains for each system.

 The initial samples for the chains on the DW4 and GMM systems were sampled from a uniform prior, and the initial samples for the LJ systems were sampled from an isotropic gaussian, SMC involved creating 5 intermediate distributions for the DW4 and LJ13 and running the intermediate chains for 1000 steps each.
 LJ55 required 10 intermediate distributions with 2000 MC steps per distribution.
-GMMs required no intermediate distributions and no intermediate MCMC steps, just random sampling from a uniform prior and reweighting samples based on boltzmann weights ($w(x) = \exp(-E(x))$) did the trick.
+GMMs required no intermediate distributions and no intermediate MCMC steps, just random sampling from a uniform prior and reweighting samples based on Boltzmann weights ($w(x) = \exp(-E(x))$) did the trick.

 ## Evaluation Method

 We evaluate all the methods in two ways: we track the value of metrics as a function of queries from the energy function and time, and also report the metrics on samples generated at the end of training/MCMC runs.
 All the metrics are computed on batches of 1000 samples.
 For all our metrics we ensure that the number of queries from the energy function for the MCMC runs exactly match that used by IDEM/IEFM.
 To compute the results from the samples generated at the end of the runs, we take 5 batches of 1000 samples from 5 independent runs, resulting in mean and std values for the metrics obtained from 25 batches in total.
 To obtain the compute time of the runs, we take the time required for 1 iteration of training/MCMC sampling and multiply that by the total number of training/MCMC steps.
-This way we avoid the extra compute time involved in validation steps.

-We evaluate all the methods on 3 metrics: W2 distance, energy W2 distance and interatomic distance W2 distance.
-The W2 distance metric is the standard Wasserstein-2 distance using euclidean distance from sample position and used for all the systems.
-We compute the energy W2 and interatomic distance W2 for the other systems as the samples themselves are not visualizable and so we need further ways to obtain information of the distribution of samples.
+All the experiments were done on NVIDIA L40 GPUs.

+We evaluate all methods based on their ability to approximate the target distribution and key observables, such as energy and interatomic distance.
+Consistent with the approaches outlined in the iDEM and iEFM papers, we quantify the overlap between the model's distribution and the target distribution using the Wasserstein-2 distance.

+The Wasserstein-2 (W2) metric measures the distance between two probability distributions by quantifying the cost of optimally transporting one distribution to the other.
+Lower values of the W2 metric indicating closer alignment and higher values signaling greater divergence.
+It reflects both the positional differences and probability mass, making it a useful tool for assessing how well a model captures the target distribution.

+It is calculated as the square root of the smallest possible average squared distance needed to transform one distribution into the other, while ensuring their overall structures remain consistent.
+Mathematically, the Wasserstein-2 (W2) metric measures the distance between two distributions $P$ and $Q$, with densities $p(x)$ and $q(x)$, as:

+$\[
+W_2(P, Q) = \left( \inf_{\pi \in \Pi(P, Q)} \int \|x - y\|^2 d\pi(x, y) \right)^{1/2},
+\]$

+where $\Pi(P, Q)$ represents the set of all possible joint distributions (or "transport plans") that have $P$ and $Q$ as their marginal distributions.
+A transport plan, $\pi(x, y)$, describes how the probability mass from $P$ is moved to match $Q$, while maintaining the overall structure of both distributions.
+In practice, the W2 metric is calculated by approximating the distributions as empirical histograms and solving a numerical optimization problem to find the transport plan that minimizes the total squared transportation cost.

+For higher-dimensional systems, where the W2 metric becomes less intuitive to interpret, we focus on specific observables such as the energy and interatomic distance to provide more interpretable comparisons.
 The energy W2 distance computes how similar the distributions of energy of the test samples and generated samples are.
 This provides a notion of how well the sampler is able to capture the ensemble observations of the equilibrium distribution.
 Finally, the interatomic W2 distance is a projection of the position of samples along 1 dimension and therefore should match very well if the generated samples are close to the distribution of the test set.

 ## Random sampling and reweighting is sufficient for GMMs